LawSense Managing Student Disability – Denying Enrolment, Implementing Adjustments & Discipline

 12.05 Chairperson’s Introduction

-12.10 Denying Enrolment of a Student with A Disability – Examining Unjustifiable Hardship, Denying for Non-Disclosure and Options for “Conditional” Enrolment
+12.10 Declining Enrolment of a Student with A Disability – Examining Unjustifiable Hardship, Declining for Non-Disclosure and Options for “Conditional” Enrolment

 Current Legal Framework